oracle/visualvm/README.md

 ## Get the sources

-First download or clone this repository into directory `visualvm`.
+First download or clone (and `git checkout release141`) this repository into directory `visualvm`.
 There are two project suites included:
   * visualvm (`visualvm/visualvm`) - suite for the core VisualVM tool
   * plugins (`visualvm/plugins`) - suite for the VisualVM plugins available in Plugins Center

 ## Get the dependencies

-Then extract the [NetBeans 9.0 Dev platform and profiler binaries](visualvm/nb90_visualvm_06022018.zip) into directory `visualvm/visualvm` (should create `visualvm/visualvm/netbeans`).
+Then extract the [NetBeans 9.0 Dev platform and profiler binaries](visualvm/nb90_visualvm_23042018.zip) into directory `visualvm/visualvm` (should create `visualvm/visualvm/netbeans`).

 ## Build and run VisualVM tool